snowplow/snowplow/hive/README.md

 Hive is a very flexible tool to use to query data.

-1. It includes a large (and growing) number of inbuilt functions
+1. It includes a large (and growing) number of [inbuilt functions](https://cwiki.apache.org/Hive/languagemanual-udf.html)
-2. Where Hive functions do not already exist to perform required operations, it is possible to create new user-defined functions
+2. Where Hive functions do not already exist to perform required operations, it is possible to create [new user-defined functions](https://cwiki.apache.org/Hive/genericudafcasestudy.html)
-3. It is possible to extend Hive functionality using other languages including e.g. Python

 ### Hive is straightforward, especially as implemented for SnowPlow